slamora/brackets-wiki/How-to-Use-Brackets.md

 There is a large and growing body of extensions available for Brackets, many of which were written by community members, that add all kinds of interesting and useful functionality.
-You can install an extension using **File > Extension Manager...** or clicking the "brick" icon on the toolbar, then clicking the **Install from URL...** button at the bottom.
-From there, you can click on
+You can install an extension using **File > Extension Manager...** or clicking the "brick" icon on the toolbar.
+From there, you can view and install extensions from the list of "Available" extensions.
+You can also view and remove your currently installed extensions by going to the "Installed" tab.
-**Browse Extensions** to get to the [list of Brackets extensions](https://github.com/adobe/brackets/wiki/Brackets-Extensions), which has further instructions on installation.
-You can also remove extensions from the Extension Manager dialog.

-There is a central registry of Brackets extensions managed by [AboutWeb](http://aboutweb.com) that you can access by clicking the "Available" tab in the Extension Manager.
-This tab allows you to browse and search the list of available extensions and install or update them with one click.
+[AboutWeb](http://aboutweb.com) manages the extension registry.
 Extension developers can upload new or updated extensions to the registry at https://brackets-registry.aboutweb.com.

 Keyboard Shortcut Cheat Sheet
 -----------------------------